jljohnson1454/social-network-api/README.md

 # Social Network API

 ## Description
-Using MongooseDB, I was able to create the backend for a social network api.
+Using Mongoose, I was able to create the backend for a social network api.
 With this API, anyone can create a user, check for existing users, update user information, or delete them.
 Once a user has been registered they can befriend other users and share their thoughts and reactions with each other in an relatively easy manner.

 ## Installation